-3 tips for picking out a wife right before a deployment
+3 tips for picking out a spouse right before a deployment

 It's no secret that both male and female troops tend to get married right before a long deployment to collect and save some extra cash.
 Although contract marriages are illegal in the military, that doesn't stop many troops from heading down to city hall or finding a justice of the peace to recite a few words and signing their names on a marriage license.